Taman Mini Indonesia Indah, A Miniature of Indonesian Archipelago

 Taman Mini Indonesia Indah (TMII) is a tourist park that has an Indonesian cultural theme, located in East Jakarta with an area of approximately 150 hectares or 1.5 km2.
-The park features a summary of the Indonesian nation’s culture, which covers various aspects of people’s daily lives from 26 provinces in Indonesia (in 1975) which are displayed in regional platforms with traditional architecture, and showcases various regional costumes, dances and traditions.
+The park features a summary of the Indonesian nation’s culture, which covers various aspects of people’s daily lives from 26 provinces in Indonesia (in 1975) which are displayed in regional platforms with traditional architecture, and showcases various regional costumes, dances, and traditions.
 In TMII there is a lake that depicts the miniature of the Indonesian archipelago in the middle, cable car, various museums, and the IMAX Keong Mas Theater and Teater Tanah Airku), various recreational facilities make TMIII as one of the leading tourist areas in the capital.

 TMII began construction in 1972 and was inaugurated on April 20, 1975.
-Various aspects of Indonesia’s natural and cultural wealth to the use of modern technology are exhibited in an area of 150 hectares.
+Various aspects of Indonesia’s natural and cultural wealth to the use of modern technology were exhibited in an area of 150 hectares.

 Open Every Day

-The TMII vehicle is open every day
+TMII vehicles are open every day

-At 09.00 to 16.00 WIB.
+From 09.00 to 16.00 WIB.

 Official Website: http://tamanmini.com